okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/main/index.md

 Self-service registration supports these registration workflows:

 * **Make email verification mandatory.** After registering their information, users are immediately sent an email to verify their email address.
-Users must click the link in the email to complete the registration process.
-Users are then redirected to your app or to your org's Okta Homepage.
+They must click the link in the email to complete the registration process.
+They are then redirected to their app or to their org's Okta homepage.

 > **Note:** The lifetime of the emailed link is dictated by the **Activation emails are valid for** setting on the **Security** > **General** page of the Admin Console.